Kibaraka: East Africa

 In a Swahili tale published by Chauncey Hugh Stigand with the title Ali of the Crooked Arm, a Sultan has seven wives and seven children, just as his Wazir has seven wives and seven sons.
 The Sultan's seventh son is friends with the Wazir's seventh child, a boy named Ali who was born with a crooked arm.
-Both boys ask their fathers to buy them a whie horse each, and they engage in a friendly horseback riding competition.
+Both boys ask their fathers to buy them each a white horse, and they engage in a friendly horseback riding competition.
 For the first day, they ride away, but return safely at six o'clock.
 The next day, they agree to race to a garden and pluck pomegranates from a tree.
 Both ride to the tree and each pluck a fruit, but Ali fetches one that holds the Jin of Jehan inside, who abducts people yearly.
 Ali and his friend ride again, a fierce competition between them, but the Sultan's son sees that Ali's horse is flying the air to another region.
 When Ali and his horse land, he notices he is lost, when the Jin of Jehan appears to the boy and tells him to fasten the horse.
 The next day, the Jin tells Ali to fire a cooking-pot, and in the following day, gives the boy a set of keys, telling him to open only one room, and not the other six.
 While the Jin is away, Ali lifts the cauldron lid and finds human parts cooking inside.
 The boy resigns to his fate as another victim, and hurts his finger while playing with a knife.
 After the Jin returns, he finds the boy's injury and heals it.
 The next day, the Jin says he will be absent during a fortnight, and leaves Ali alone.
 The boy decides to open every door: behind the first one, he finds a giant horse that warns the boy the Jin lied to him, for he will be back in eight days.
 Ali then opens the remaining doors: he finds seven maidens reading the Koran (who are to be the Jin's victims), another full of horse's fodder, another with magic swords, the second-to-last holding seven magical bottles ("the first was full of sun, the second of rain, the third of needles, the fourth of hail, the fifth of thorns, the sixth of mud, and the seventh of sea"), and the last hiding the horse's jewelled saddle.
 The horse bids the boy feeds it wheat before the Jin returns so it regains its strength for their escape.
 Ali ties seven bags on the giant horse, each maiden inside each bag, and other bags filled with wheat for the horse and the precious gems.
 Ali takes the seven bottles and he rides the horse through the air, the Jin and his seven compatriots seeing the humans' flight.
 The Jin and the other demons chase after the horse, which bids Ali throws down the magic bottles, one at a time: the sun burns the demons, the rain pours down on them, the needles to hurt their feet; the hail pours on them, the thorns to hurt their feet, the mud to make the road slippery, and finally the bottle of the sea creates a sea between them, drowning many demons.
 At a safe distance, the pair stop to rest and the horse advises Ali to trust in him, not to talk to anyone for seven days when he arrives home, and ask the horse before anything.
 Ali rides into his home kingdom, his father, the Wazir, rejoices at his return.
 Ali builds a house with seven storeys, and places there the seven maidens he rescued from the Jin.
 Researcher E. Ojo Arewa devised a classification system for tales from the northern East Africa cattle area.
 He classified Stigand's story as type 4110 in his system, comparable to international tale type 314.